isntlee/Jellett-Gallery/README.md

 Manual tests were carried out and the testing process was as follows:

 **Landing Page**
- - Click "sagacity" and verify that home page appears.
+ - Click "Jellett Gallery" and verified that home page appears.
+ - Click on "Artists" button  - verified redirect to view "Artists" page.
+ - Click on "Exbibitions" button  - verified redirect to view "Exbibitions" page.
- - Click on Sagas button  - verify redirect to view entries/sagas page.
+ - Click on "About" button  - verified redirect to view "About" page.
+ - Click on "Bag" icon  - verified redirect to view "Bid Details" page.
+If items have been added to bid, a number displays on the "Bag" icon.
+ - If user is logged-in; “My Account” is displayed in the dropdown menu after clicking the account icon and clicking this link brings you to the "My Account" page.
- - If user is not logged in “Login” should be displayed in the navigation bar and clicking this link will bring you to the login page.
+ - If user is not logged-in; "Register" and “Login” isdisplayed in the dropdown menu after clicking the account icon and clicking either link will bring you to that page.
  - Search Button - click to open search bar.
- - Map Button - click and verify if redirected to map where twenty markers should load.

 **User Account**

-###### Register Page
+###### Register/Sign-Up Page
 - Verify that clicking on the link brings user to the registration page.
-- Both fields required for registration.
+- All five fields required for registration are displayed.
-- Tested registering successfully and was returned to the homepage.
-- Verify that username must be unique - message appears if details are not unique.
+- Verify that username and email must be unique - message appears if details are not unique.
+- Verify that password must be unique - message appears if password is too common, short or too similar to username.
+- Tested registering successfully by varifying email address and was returned to the homepage.

-###### Login Page
+###### Login/Sign-In Page
 - Verified that the login link directs to the login page
 - If user enters an incorrect set of details, the error message will fire.
 - If user enters the correct login details they are returned to the homepage.

+###### My Account Page
+- Verified that the user details are present.
+- If bids/orders have been made then order details visible.
+- If bids/orders have been made then billing details visible.
+- Verifed that billing details presented in all seven form fields and that these details are editable.

+###### Artists Page
+- Confirm that on hovering over Artist list/links that display box changes image, and link changes colour.
+- Verified that by clicking all links, all lead to the Artist's personal collection page.

+###### Artists Collection Page
+- Verified that the artists's personal image and introduction is present
+- Confirmed that all nine artworks are displayed and all links to artwork detail pages are active/functional.

+###### Artwork Detail Page
+- Verified that the artwork image and details are present.
+- Confirmed that the "Keep Browsing" button is functional, and returns to artist's collection page.
+- Confirmed that the "Add to Bid" button is functional, leads to number increasing on cart icon and message appears "Added ..... to your bid"

 ###### Add Sagas
 - User can only add an entry/saga if they are logged in.